How Does High Vis Work?

 Different Reflective Materials

-- Other reflective materials are made of special plastic vinyl.
+- Micro-prismatic tape is made of special plastic vinyl.
 Lots of tiny prism shapes are sealed inside.
 These prisms bounce the light around and then straight back to the source.
-This is called microprismatic retro-reflective tape.
+Learn more here.

 - This plastic tape is quite costly to make but is very long-lasting and can look great as it can be made in lots of different colours, shapes and can even have a holographic effect.